anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/assets/anyscale_dpo.png"/>

 Further, our use of Ray Data also implies that the compute configuration for the reference model can be completely decoupled with the policy model.
-For example, reference model calculation can run on a different node with zero code changes needed.
+For example, reference model calculation can run on a different node (with configurable number of GPUs, etc) with zero code changes needed.

 To get started with DPO training, we provide the config for DPO in [configs/mistral_dpo_summarization.yaml](configs/mistral_dpo_summarization.yaml) .

-TODO: The provided config uses 6 and 2 A10s and doesn't utilize GPUs properly.
-We should improve logprob processor

 ```python